H-E Double Hockey Sticks: Plot

 Satan, in the form of Ms. Beelzebub (Rhea Perlman), sends apprentice demon Griffelkin (Friedle) to Earth's surface to steal the soul of a hotshot young hockey player named Dave Heinrich (Lawrence), who aspires to be the youngest man to ever win the Stanley Cup.

-Dave and Griffelkin reach a very specifically worded agreement whereby Dave's soul is forfeit in exchange for a Stanley Cup championship for the Delaware Demons (a thinly veiled version of the New Jersey Devils), which is Dave's team at the time.
-After the deal is done, however, Griffelkin also arranges for Dave to be traded to The Annapolis Angels, the last-place team in the league, allowing Griffelkin to fulfill his end of the bargain without actually allowing Dave to win the Stanley Cup himself.
-He later chooses to help Dave as revenge against Ms Beelzebub for her mean collapsible chair trick and because of his reformation, choosing to side with Good.
-An Angel named Gabrielle tells Griffelkin that Dave's soul can be saved if the Angels win the Stanley Cup.
-Dave then realizes that the only way to save his soul is to become a true team player and help his new teammates improve enough to defeat the Demons in the Stanley Cup finals.
-The Demons lose the Stanley Cup, The Angels win and the deal is off.
-Griffelkin decides to join Gabrielle, giving up his position as a demon to become an angel who tells him he has a few things he must do to earn his wings.
-Then Satan/Ms Beelzebub, enraged at her defeat and at Griffelkin for helping Dave win, madly goes back to Hell in a fit of rage.
+Dave and Griffelkin sign a contract whereby Dave's soul is forfeit in exchange for a Stanley Cup championship for the Delaware Demons (a thinly veiled version of the New Jersey Devils), which is Dave's team at the time.
+After the deal is done, Dave is traded to The Annapolis Angels, the last-place team in the league, creating a loophole in the bargain whereby the Devils can can win the Stanley Cup without Dave.
+Griffelkin chooses to help Dave after spending time with him, his girlfriend, and his girlfriend's younger brother.
+An angel named Gabrielle tells Griffelkin that Dave's soul can be saved if the Angels win the Stanley Cup.
+Dave slowly learns that the only way to save his soul is to become a true team player and help his new teammates improve enough to defeat the Demons in the Stanley Cup finals.
+In the final match, the Demons lose the Stanley Cup, the Angels win, and the deal is off.
+Ms. Beelzebub, enraged at her defeat and at Griffelkin for helping Dave win, madly goes back to Hell in a fit of rage.
+Griffelkin decides to join Gabrielle, giving up his position as a demon to become an angel.